codecove01-netizen/Product-Preview-Card/README.md

 ## 🎯 The Challenge

-- Build out this social links profile and get it looking as close to the design as possible.
+- Build out this Product Preview Card and get it looking as close to the design as possible.
 - users should be able to:
   1. View the optimal layout depending on their device's screen size
   2. See hover and focus states for interactive elements